 Agricultural areas have been defined for this task as a land use of either farming or ranching.
 Impacted agricultural areas are those intersecting the 1% ACE floodplain as determined in the flood exposure analysis (see Chapter 2).
 This layer will emphasize rural HUC 12s where agricultural impacts due to flooding are most prominent.
 The total impacted agricultural area in each HUC 12 was the criteria considered to assign points.
-The points breakdown for this metric is shown in Table 4-2 and scoring results are shown in Figure 4-3.
+The points breakdown for this metric is shown in Table 4-2.